alukin/CppRestServ/README.md

 You also need CMake and, obviously, gcc-c++.
 On Fedora Linux, run:

-dnf install boost-devel cpprest-devel cmake gcc-c++
+sudo dnf install boost-devel cpprest-devel cmake gcc-c++